10 Tips for Positive Behavior in Children and Teens

 Dr. Roseann Capanna-Hodge

-Every parent is worried about their child's behavior when young kids have behavioral problems, such as temper tantrums, emotional outbursts, or withdrawn behaviors.
+Every parent is worried about their child's behavior when young kids have behavioral problems, challenging behaviors such as temper tantrums, emotional outbursts, or withdrawn behaviors.
 One may wonder about the source of their child’s “bad behavior” and how to help them improve positive behavior and feel good about themselves.

-1. Exercise to Promote Positive Behaviors
+1. Exercise to Promote Positive Behavior

 We know through research that getting kids moving is a great way to improve how their brain alerts and how they remember things and take action.
 Kids who do regular exercise perform better in school and show fewer ADHD symptoms.